pantheon-deprecated/terminus-deprecated/README.md

 # Deprecated.
+End of Life October 1, 2016.

 Do not install this software.
-Please use the successor [Pantheon CLI](https://github.com/pantheon-systems/cli) project.
+Please use the successor [Pantheon Terminus](https://github.com/pantheon-systems/terminus) project.

-You may still report critical issues if you are still using this tool for legacy reasons.
-We will do our best to keep it operational, but all Pantheon users are advised to upgrade ASAP.
+The terminus.getpantheon.com domain will be retired and this project will cease to function on October 1, 2016.

 ### MIT license